redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 ## Initial Node installation

-Run the foreman_client.sh on your compute and controller node to register the hosts with Foreman.
-Before you assign the nodes to a hostgroup, you'll need to do some pre-configuration work, one of the following:
+Before running the foreman_client.sh on your compute and controller node to register the hosts with Foreman you'll need to do some pre-configuration work, one of the following:

 ### Manual SSL Configuration

 For a manual installation the SSL certificates need to be pre-positioned on the controller node.

 The default location for the certificates are defined in the controller configuration.
-They are:
+The defaults are:

-       "mysql_ca"                   => "/etc/ipa/ca.crt",
+      mysql_ca     /etc/ipa/ca.crt
-       "mysql_cert"                 => "/etc/pki/tls/certs/FQDN-mysql.crt",
+      mysql_cert  /etc/pki/tls/certs/FQDN-mysql.crt
-       "mysql_key"                  => "/etc/pki/tls/private/FQDN-mysql.key",
+      mysql_key   /etc/pki/tls/private/FQDN-mysql.key
-       "qpid_ca"                    => "/etc/ipa/ca.crt",
+      qpid_ca       /etc/ipa/ca.crt
-       "qpid_cert"                  => "/etc/pki/tls/certs/FQDN-qpid.crt",
+      qpid_cert    /etc/pki/tls/certs/FQDN-qpid.crt
-       "qpid_key"                   => "/etc/pki/tls/private/FQDN-qpid.key",
+      qpid_key     /etc/pki/tls/private/FQDN-qpid.key

 Where FQDN is the fully-qualfied domain name of the private interface of the controller node.
 Change these as needed.
+These settings are found in the Foreman UI under More -> Configuration -> Host groups.
+Select each hostgroup then look in Parameters for the SSL options.
+To change a value select override, then add a new value at the bottom of the page.

 The certificate and private key location for Apache for a secured Horizon/dashboard are not currently configurable.
 The need to be in: